55: No Such Thing As Samurai Nail Clippers

 not the detective.

 Well, I know what a shame.
+I just love that.

 So this is a guy who suddenly, it was 1559, I believe, he suddenly said, guess what, guys?
+I found the clitoris.

+And everyone was like, oh, we knew where it was anyway.
 But he was the first person to properly say, this is where the clitoris is.

 And he was an amazing physician.
+He was working with Michelangelo.

 on a book that was about the anatomy, which Michelangelo was going to illustrate.
+We don't know what happened.

-We don't know how it never came out, but that would have been the most seminal book of medical history.
+We don't know how it never came out.
+But that would have been the most seminal book of medical history.

-Seminal seemed like an unfortunate choice of word there, didn't it?
+seminal seemed like an unfortunate choice of word there didn't it

 I guess it depends on the woman, presumably.

-so yeah I think that's the problem really for him to for you to say he discovered it he was the first person to proclaim to have discovered it well yeah so you say there was another arrival doctor also male, Gabriel Fallopius, who, when this guy came out with this announcement, said, I've discovered the clitoris, I've written about it in my book, and they had a proper, so he tried to sue him for plagiarism, I think, and for stealing his idea.
+this guy came out with this announcement, said, I've discovered the clitoris, I've written about it in my book, and they had a proper, so he tried to sue him for plagiarism, I think, and for stealing his idea.

-Copyrighting the clitoris.
+For copyrighting the clitoris.
+Yeah.

 Yeah.

+16th century.
 Yeah, he was.

 So really cool thing about

-Gabriel Fallopius, he did find and describe the fallopian tubes and he named them the fallopian tubes, fallopian after his own name, Fallopius, and tubes after the fact that they look like tubers, the instrument.
+Gabriel Fallopius, he did find and describe the Fallopian tubes, and he named them the fallopian tubes.

+Fallopian, after his own name, Fallopius, and tubes after the fact that they look like tubers, the instrument.
 Nothing to do with the fact that they're tubes.

-So the fallopian tubes are supposed to be the fallopian tubers, and it's because the shape of them is a brass tuber.
+Really?
+Yeah, that's a mistranslation.
+So the Fallopian tubes are supposed to be the Fallopian tubers, and it's because the shape of them is like a brass tuber.

 If everyone, if everyone listening to this starts only calling them fallopian tubers,